Why Choose Traditional Chinese Medicine?

-Modern science is beginning to verify what acupuncturists have known for thousand of years, that acupuncture regulates the nervous system, the hormonal (endocrine) system as well as boosting the immune system and bringing them back into balance.
+Modern science is beginning to verify what acupuncturists have known for thousands of years, that acupuncture regulates the nervous system, the hormonal (endocrine) system as well as boosting the immune system and bringing them back into balance.
 Increasingly, acupuncture is recognized as a complementary therapy to augment Western medical practices.

-Hair thin needles are used on different parts of the body to reestablish the flow of energy, relieve emotional and physical stagnation, and stimulate the immune and endocrine systems.
+Hair thin needles are used on different parts of the body to re-establish the flow of energy, relieve emotional and physical stagnation, and stimulate the immune and endocrine systems.

 Does acupuncture hurt?

 No, acupuncture rarely hurts.
 You might feel a momentary prick when the needle goes in, which soon turns into a dull pressure or tingling around the area during the treatment.
 Most people are amazed by how relaxed they feel during and after the treatment.
 This can only occur if the treatment is comfortable and gentle.

 Is acupuncture safe?